14 Best Criminal Justice Schools in Florida

 About the School

-Seminole State University is home to a variety of programs that are official Law Enforcement Academy Programs.
+Seminole State College is home to a variety of programs that are official Law Enforcement Academy Programs.

 The school offers crossover programs for current criminal justice professionals who want to change to another area of criminal justice, such as the Crossover Law Enforcement to Corrections program.

-There are programs for students just starting their criminal justice education, including the Associate in Science in Criminal Justice Technology program.
+There are programs for students just starting their criminal justice education, including the Associate of Science in Criminal Justice Technology program.

 Courses Offered

-Gain a strong background in the skills and knowledge that are needed in the ever-expanding field of criminal justice by earning an Associate of Science in Criminal Justice at Seminole State University.
+Gain a strong background in the skills and knowledge that are needed in the ever-expanding field of criminal justice by earning an Associate of Science in Criminal Justice at Seminole State College.

 The 60-credit program prepares students who choose to do so to sit for the Florida Department of Law Enforcement Certification Exam.